Tesla Model Y: Radar

+Vehicles produced since May 2021 lack radar for adaptive cruise control.
+In February 2022, the National Highway Traffic Safety Administration opened an investigation over phantom braking in these new vehicles.
+As of May 2024, the investigation is still ongoing.

+Software update 2022.20.9 transitioned radar equipped Model Ys (and Model 3s) to Tesla Vision.
+Steering assist is limited to 85 mph, down from 90 mph on vehicles with radar and minimum following distance has been increased to two car lengths from one.

+Single-piece castings

-On August 13, 2020, it was reported that Tesla Fremont would soon activate the world's largest unibody casting machine for Model Y production, switching to casting the rear body in a single piece.
+In August 2020, it was reported that the Tesla Factory in Fremont would soon activate the world's largest unibody casting machine for Model Y production, switching to casting the rear body in a single piece.
 Elon Musk told an interviewer that the Berlin-made Model Y is "not just a copy of the Model Y. It's actually a radical redesign of the core technology of building a car."
-For the made-in-Berlin Model Y, rear and front portions of the frame will be a single-cast design.
-Injecting molten aluminum into a cast and having robots pull out the molded metal allows Tesla to combine several manufacturing steps.
+With this new design and production method, rear and front portions of the frame will be a single-cast design.
+Injecting molten aluminum into a cast and having robots pull out the molded metal allowed Tesla to combine several manufacturing steps.
 This manufacturing process is expected to result in significant cost savings, reducing a complex structural frame of dozens of parts, requiring many hours of welding to be reduced to just 1 part.
 Other savings include lower tool investments, reduced production time, lower number of robots, and a smaller production area.

+In August 2020, Tesla started assembling the world's biggest casting machine for this purpose, which the company called the Giga Press.
+The machine was supplied by Italian company Idra.

+Production of the Model Y with single-piece rear casting was reported to have started in late December 2020.
+The new process unified 70 different metal parts into two large parts.

+In May 2024, Reuters reported that Tesla had abandoned its plans to adopt the one-piece gigacasting process, due to large upfront investment costs and a larger strategic realignment towards autonomous driving and the Tesla Robotaxi.